ponkila/HomestakerOS/docs/getting_started.md

 ## Format drives
 Firstly, we need to set up the drives for the secrets and blockchain, and we will be using the [BTRFS filesystem](https://wiki.archlinux.org/title/btrfs).
-We prefer BTRFS for numerous reasons, primarily because of its Copy-on-Write resource management technique.
+We prefer BTRFS for numerous reasons, primarily because of its [Copy-on-Write](https://en.m.wikipedia.org/wiki/Copy-on-write) (COW) resource management technique.
 When a file is modified or written to the drive, a copy of the file is created instead of replacing the original.
 This enables the creation of snapshots with minimal size since unmodified files do not need to be copied when creating snapshots.
 Snapshots can be used to restore the state of the system and the blockchain if needed.
 If you want to know more, here is a good [introduction to Btrfs](https://itsfoss.com/btrfs/).

 Let's create a Btrfs filesystem for a single hard drive or SSD with subvolumes for secrets, erigon, and lighthouse.
 If you are unsure about whether your drive space is enough, please check the current size of the mainnet Ethereum blockchain on [ycharts](https://ycharts.com/indicators/ethereum_chain_full_sync_data_size).